hhpamu/hhpamu.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-This independent study will investigate soft interfaces that enable robust interconnections between the pneumatic muscles.
-The goal is to demonstrate lightweight soft robots configured as a planar and spatial network of pneumatic artificial muscles.
+The biggest pitfall of traditional mechanical elements is that a single actuator drives a mechanism through a transmission system.This Independent Study explores the potential of a distributed soft actuator network to replace conventional actuator-transmission systems.
+Lightweight, soft robots configured as a planar and spatial network of Fiber-Reinforced Elastomeric Enclosures (FREEs) have many applications ranging from endoscopic surgery to morphing control surfaces for aircraft.

+To leverage FREEs' capabilities, soft interfaces that enable robust interconnections between FREEs are designed and honed for typical operating pressures of FREEs.
+Various contracting FREE configurations were tested using the connectors under a fixed pressure to discern their effectiveness and find effective geometry and input parameters.

 Inspired by the compliant flexure nodes in this <a href="https://ieeexplore.ieee.org/document/7918530">paper</a>, I designed and built flexible connectors for Fiber Reinforced Elastomeric Enclosures (FREEs) that are capable of emulating a pin joint.
 The end goal for the connectors was to be able to be incorporated into other robotics projects involving FREEs and for general demonstration purposes.

+**2022 UIUC Undergraduate Research Symposium Poster presentation**-Here is the poster I presented at the event --to be updated--

 **Connector Fabrication**